-Manufacturing slowdown will create opportunities for private equity firms
+Manufacturing slowdown creates opportunities for private equity firms

 INSIGHT ARTICLE |